 Honestly, you’re really only limited by your imagination if you have (small) room to fit it.

-The one “real” (well, ok, it’s still pretty minor) issue is that you really do need to strap down or mount the subwoofer box to keep the whole thing from sliding around or falling of if its standing upwards.
+The one “real” (well, ok, it’s still pretty minor) issue is that you really do need to strap down or mount the subwoofer box to keep the whole thing from sliding around or falling if it’s standing upwards.
 At close to 30 lbs weight, I’m sure you can understand why I saw that.

 You’ll probably need to plan for how you’re going to keep it in place and figure out something.
 A great idea would be some inexpensive elastic bungee cords, for example.
 Or perhaps a factory cargo strap like in the back of this SUV.